 Community of Learning

 At CNAY, we recognize the critical importance of cultural knowledge.
 Fellows engage with Tribal leaders, members of their community, land conservationists, policy leaders and other experts to develop comprehensive knowledge of the current threats to lands, waterways, traditional foods and sacred sites.
-BHF encourages intergenerational learning – the passing down of stories, cultural happenings and the histories of the land from elders to youth.
+Brave Heart encourages intergenerational learning – the passing down of stories, cultural happenings and the histories of the land from elders to youth.
 Ultimately, it is our hope that Fellows become the knowledge keepers of their communities.

 Community of Action

 The power of youth-led community initiatives is undeniable.
-Fellows receive micro-grant funding and technical assistance to develop and execute Community Action Projects, which may include written reports, tribal ordinances and resolutions, digital media campaigns, events, blogs or other communication materials.
+CNAY Fellows receive micro-grant funding and technical assistance to develop and execute Community Action Projects, which may include written reports, tribal ordinances and resolutions, digital media campaigns, events, blogs or other communication materials.
 This experiential learning opportunity facilitates growth in financial literacy, project and grant management, community organizing and other professional development skills.

 Project Spotlight